Rules, Safety, and Etiquette

-Safari West is the home of more than 800 wild animals that are in full possession of their natural instincts.
-They are not trained pets, and so we must act in coordination with their world rather than expecting them to understand ours.
+Safari West is home of more than 800 wild animals, with all their natural behaviors and instincts.
+They are not trained pets, and so we must act in accordance with their world rather than expecting them to understand ours.

-It is our goal and our honor to offer you a truly enjoyable and memorable adventure on the Sonoma Serengeti, so to get the most pleasure from your visit, please keep these few common-sense safety rules in mind and practice your wild manners.
+We are pleased to offer you a truly enjoyable and memorable adventure on the Sonoma Serengeti, so to get the most from your visit, please keep these few common-sense safety rules in mind and practice your wild manners.

 Respect our Wild Friends

 - Please stay at least three feet back from the animal enclosures.

 - These animals are not to be touched.
 Be especially aware of children who may not understand that these animals are not like your pets at home.
 They may bite, kick or otherwise defend themselves if startled.

 - If you see anyone harassing the animals, throwing objects or poking sticks into the animal enclosures or teasing them in any way, please alert a staff member immediately.

 - Never feed the animals.
 They eat special diets in the wild, and the Safari West animal staff sees that they enjoy the same appropriate foods here.
 Snacks that you love can be harmful to them.

 - No running!
 The animals interpret running as a sign of danger and are likely to panic and hurt themselves.